Michelle3334/freaky_memory/README.md

 ## Compatibility Testing
 * The website was tested on Google Chrome, and Samsung cellphones.
-* The website was viewed on a variety of device sizes such as Desktop, Samsung S10 and Samsung tablet, I used the responsive function when inspecting the pages to view various sizes.
+* The website was viewed on a variety of device sizes such as Desktop, Samsung S10, Samsung tablet and Iphone 11, I also used the responsive function when inspecting the pages to view various sizes.

 ## Performance testing
 I ran the Lighthouse tool to check performance of the website.